7hangtime/pargraph2/README.md

-To run, please modify the run.sbatch file line 21.
+To run, please modify the run.sbatch file line 22
  The line looks like:

- { time ./crawler "Elvis" 2; } 2>&1
+ { time ./crawler "Yola" 5 6; } 2>&1

- edit "Elvis" with the starting node, and "2" that's within the bracket with the depth.
+ edit "Yola" with the starting node.
+The following numbers are the depth, and number of threads respectivlely.
+ You will also need to edit line 5 with the number of cpus to match the number of threads.
+This information is also commented in the sbatch file.

  After editing, run "sbatch run.sbatch"